LucasBehrendt/gamers-ground/README.md

 - Younger men and women interested in tech

-- People with an interest in pc:s and gaming
+- People with an interest in PCs and gaming

 - Friends and family looking for gifts to purchase